-Reciprocity is a state of mutual exchange, the categorization of consequence in relationship to another.
+Reciprocity is a state of mutual exchange, the categorization of an action by its motivation and consequence in relationship to another.
 Indigenous peoples have practiced reciprocity as cultural behavior through direct barter and giving of gifts.
-The cultural anthropologist, Claude Lévi-Strauss, identified to convince the body politic that levels of such exchange, through language, kinship, and economics, a process that created bonds of social obligation present and future, an idea familiar through the popular notion of the "favor bank," a value on deposit that must be paid back in kind as a societal norm.
+The cultural anthropologist, Claude Lévi-Strauss, identified levels of such exchange, through language, kinship, and economics, a process that created bonds of social obligation present and future, an idea familiar through the popular notion of the "favor bank," a value on deposit that must be paid back in kind as a societal norm.